Emergency Medical Services (EMS)

 EMS providers are nationally certified and are required to complete 72 hours of EMS continuing education every two years.
 The district partners with local colleges and the Children's Hospital of Colorado to offer simulation training.

-Doctor Todd McGrath D.O. is the district medical director and oversees the medical quality improvement program.
-Dr. McGrath is also a physician at Mercy Regional Medical Center.
+Brigid O'Holleran, MD, Trauma Surgeon, is the district medical director and oversees the medical quality improvement program.
+Dr. O'Holleran is also a physician at Mercy Regional Medical Center.